IQAndreas/markdown-licenses/gnu-gpl-v2.0.md

 Program), the recipient automatically receives a license from the original licensor to copy, distribute or modify the Program subject to these terms and conditions.
-You may not impose any further restrictions on the recipients' exercise of the rights granted herein.
+You may not impose any further restrictions on the recipients’ exercise of the rights granted herein.
 You are not responsible for enforcing compliance by third parties to this License.